dipteam/wcad/README.md

 The code supports [Praat](http://www.fon.hum.uva.nl/praat/) TextGrid annotations for extracting the utterance boundaries and for plotting syllables/words/phones in the final plots.
 By default these should be in a folder called `annotations/` in the audio folder.
 This functionality is added with the inclusion of `textgrid.py` from the [Natural Language Toolkit (NLTK)](https://github.com/nltk/nltk_contrib), which can be found [here](https://github.com/nltk/nltk_contrib/blob/master/nltk_contrib/textgrid.py).

-The algorithm`s parameters can be tweaked in the file `wcad/object_types/params.py`.
+The algorithm's parameters can be tweaked in the file `wcad/object_types/params.py`.

 The Weighted Correlation Atom Decomposition algorithm is described in the paper: